gregersrygg/crapLoader/README.md

     crapLoader.hijack({        /* Hijacks write, writeln and getElementById */
         debug: true,           /* Logs debug output to the console */
-        loadSequentially: true /* Load in parallel or sequential? default false */ });
+        parallel: false        /* Load in parallel or sequential? default true */ });

 Then you must use crapLoader to load each script and supply a container id for the output from document.write.